Perspective | Not every student is Christian. So why don’t all school districts recognize that?

 It’s about acknowledging that these diverse beliefs exist — and deserve to be acknowledged, respected and celebrated, too.

-Some of the folks arguing against the change said that this disastrous year of school pandemic-style is the wrong time to prioritize more days off, after F’s skyrocketed and learning has been marginal.
+Some of the folks arguing against the change said that this disastrous year of pandemic-style school is the wrong time to prioritize more days off, after F’s skyrocketed and learning has been marginal.

 “For me, the trauma and remediation needs from covid . . .
 I think that is the primary factor this year and should be the primary factor in looking at our calendar,” board member Rachna Sizemore Heizer said at that Feb.
 2 meeting.